 - 5.3.
 In some cases, partnership delivery plans that will achieve our ambitious priorities are already in place such as the Children and Young People's Partnership Plan and the Mayoral Development Corporation.
 In other areas development work is starting, emerging from the collective shaping of the Borough Plan, such as the One Health and Care Plan.
-This next phase will be to work collaboratively with our partners and communities to ensure delivery plans are in place across all priorities within the plan.
+This next phase will be to work collaboratively across partners and communities to ensure delivery plans are in place across all priorities within the plan.
 This includes around those particular areas of work identified within the plan that we want to work together on: - Inspiring young people and connect them to future employment opportunities.
 This includes links between schools and businesses, apprenticeship and training opportunities and mentoring; - Proactively progressing equality across our communities and ensuring reducing inequalities is central to everything we do; - Embedding inclusive employment practice to increase diversity in our workforce, sharing good practice; - Addressing mental health and wellbeing; - Tackling climate change; - Sustaining the energy that has come from local people, communities and the VCSE sector during the pandemic to support local people; - Looking at the goods and services we buy to support local businesses, voluntary and communities' sector and employment. - 5.4.
 Working together we will develop, with local communities, clear plans and deliverables for each of these areas, alongside other programmes of work captured within the Plan.
 Delivery plans will then be aligned to partnerships, both existing and new, for delivery.
+This includes, for example, the One Health and Care plan, presented elsewhere on this agenda.
 We will also embed them within our own organisational plans.